This is a longer version of a lecture I presented to the Philosophy Forum in Melbourne, Australia, in June 2019

 As we continue getting older, we get a bit tired of having to learn how to use more new generations of technologies, and would prefer to stay with the ways we are comfortable with.
 While acknowledging the way recent changes may have made life easier, we look back nostalgically to the “good old days” when we knew how to cope.
 Our decline in physical capabilities, skills and memory reinforces our nostalgia.

 Would we really want to go back to the past?
 Which period of the past would you want to go back to?
 Would our children and grandchildren want to live under those conditions?
 Would any of us want to live under the conditions of 100 years ago?
 How about 1000 years?
 People who look back nostalgically at the good old days when life was simpler, don’t want to lose the facilities they have acquired since then.

 So has the impressive progress in so many fields of activity made us any happier?
 Do we actually experience a more comfortable state of mind than previous generations did?
 Steven Pinker has no doubts about this.
 He thinks it has greatly increased our enjoyment of being alive.

-Can we agree with Pinker that, all things considered, social conditions actually have progressed and will continue to do so?
+Can we agree with Pinker that, all things considered, social conditions actually have progressed and will?
 Or did progress peak during the good old days, and then decline?